dragon-dune/dragon-dune/README.md

 1. All players receive 1 gold.
 2. Players receive 1 gold for each castle they control.
+3. The Dwarves ally receives 1 gold.
-3. For any gold on the board, the player whom controls the territory the gold is in may collect two gold from the board for every unit in the territory, up to the amount of gold in the territory.
+4. For any gold on the board, the player whom controls the territory the gold is in may collect two gold from the board for every unit in the territory, up to the amount of gold in the territory.
-4. If players wish, they may discard some or all of their artifacts.
+5. If players wish, they may discard some or all of their artifacts.

 ![](art/throne-king.png)